photostructure/exiftool-vendored.js/README.md

 hierarchy of sample images and videos, and parses the results.

 `exiftool-vendored` v16.0.0 on a 2019 AMD Ryzen 3900X running Ubuntu 20.04 on an
-SSD can process 20+ files per second, per thread, or 500+ files per second utilizing all CPU threads.
+SSD can process 20+ files per second per thread, or 500+ files per second when utilizing all CPU threads.

-It can read, parse,

 ### Batch mode